-The ASCE Strategic Plan details each goal and includes strategies.
+The ASCE Strategic Plan (PDF) details each goal and includes strategies.

 On Nov.
-5, 1852, a dozen eminent civil engineers gathered at the Croton Aqueduct in New York City in the office of Chief Engineer Alfred W. Craven to establish the American Society of Civil Engineers and Architects.
+5, 1852, a dozen eminent civil engineers gathered at the Croton Aqueduct in New York City, in the office of Chief Engineer Alfred W. Craven, to establish the American Society of Civil Engineers and Architects.
 In 1868, a few years after architects had formed a professional society of their own, ASCE adopted its current name.
 For the first 144 years of its existence, ASCE maintained its headquarters in New York City, relocating six times to progressively larger facilities.
-In 1996, ASCE moved to its current global headquarters in Reston, Virginia, just outside Washington, D.C.
+In 1996, ASCE moved its global headquarters to Reston, Virginia, just outside Washington, D.C.

 The Society is led by the Board of Direction which has fiduciary, legal and strategic responsibilities.
 The board focuses on continuous strategic planning, determines desired outcomes, develops and approves policy imperatives to guide operations, and ensures the Society uses these policies to work toward meeting its vision and fulfilling its mission.